 Ligustrum spp. is capable of invading natural areas such as floodplain forests and woodlands.
 The aggressive nature of privets allows for the formation of dense thickets that out compete desirable plants.
 The amount of seed produced by privet is another mechanism for its prolonged survival.
 Even though privet is still used in the landscape and available for purchase at garden centers and online distributors, it is an invasive weed and should be treated as such.

 The first step in preventative control of privet is to limit planting and removal of existing plants within the landscape.
 If possible, removal should occur before seeds are produced.
-Since seeds remain on the plant for several months, care must be exercised to prevent seed spread and dispersal during the removal process.Cultural
+Since seeds remain on the plant for several months, care must be exercised to prevent seed spread and dispersal during the removal process.Cultural/Physical

 Plant native or non-invasive alternatives.
 Avoid large disturbances that allow for invasive species to colonize.
 Hand pull young seedlings and small plants.
 Larger plants may need to be dug out.
 Plants should be pulled as soon as possible, before they produce seeds.
 The entire root must be removed to prevent resprouting.Mechanical